zammad/zammad-org/src/en/reference/rails-commands.md

 Setting.set('ui_ticket_zoom_sidebar_article_attachments', 'true')
 ```

-### Time Period for Showing Customer Profile on New Calls
+### Time period for showing customer profile on new calls

 Zammad shows the customer profile dialog when a call of this customer is
 incoming and there is an existing ticket of this customer in this time